JuliaPhylo/PhyloTraits.jl/docs/src/man/fitdiscreteDNA.md

 Lenient tolerance parameters `ftolAbs` etc. have been chosen here to make this example faster.
-Note that the fitted object contains a separate version of the input network, where any taxon without data has been pruned, and where branch length numbers may have been modified.
+Note that the fitted object contains a separate version of the input network, where any taxon without data has been pruned, and where branch numbers may have been modified.

 ```@repl concatdna